INFOM124-Verification-et-Validation/25-26-ARIOUAT-Houria/jpacman-framework/analysis-ex1.md

 # Specification-based Testing

 ## 1. Goal, inputs and outputs
-- Goal:
-- Input domain:
-- Output domain:

 ## 2. Explore the program (if needed)

 ## 3. Identify input and output partitions

 ### Input partitions

 #### Individual inputs
 Distance partitions:
 - D1: Clyde is within 8 grid spaces of Pac-man (distance < 8)
 - D2: Clyde is beyond 8 grid spaces of Pac-man (distance > 8)
 - D3: Clyde is at exactly 8 grid spaces of Pac-man (distance = 8)